 In the setup.py, all execution is performed by calling the setup function.
 This takes a variable number of keyword arguments, of which the example above uses only a subset.
-Specifically, the example specifies meta-information to build packages, and it specifies the contents of the package.
-Normally, a package will contain of addition modules, like Python source modules, documentation, subpackages, etc. Please refer to the distutils documentation in Distributing Python Modules (in Distributing Python Modules) to learn more about the features of distutils; this section explains building extension modules only.
+Specifically, the example specifies metainformation to build packages, and it specifies the contents of the package.
+Normally, a package will contain of addition modules, like Python source modules, documentation, subpackages, etc. Please refer to the distutils documentation in distutils-index to learn more about the features of distutils; this section explains building extension modules only.